Gresik United F.C.: History

-Premier Division era

 When the first edition of Liga Indonesia Premier Division was held in 1994–95, Petrokimia Putra was given with title "Champion without trophy".
 Because, in the final at the Gelora Bung Karno Stadium, they lost to Persib Bandung with a score of 0–1.
 In fact, in that match, Petrokimia scored the first goal through Jacksen F. Tiago.
 However, the referee annulled for no apparent reason.

 Petrokimia Putra became the champion of 2002 Liga Indonesia Premier Division after beating Persita Tangerang at the final by a score 2–1.
 This achievement broke the hegemony of big city clubs in the main row of national football.
 Usually the league champions are won by teams from big cities.
 Unfortunately, in the next season, Petrokimia was relegated to Liga Indonesia First Division.
 They qualified for the 2003 ASEAN Club Championship, which is the first edition of the Southeast Asia competition.
 This season they qualified to semi-final after defeating S.League club Singapore Armed Forces with a score of 3–2.

 On 2 December 2005 as a merger between two clubs from Gresik, which were Petrokimia Putra and Persegres Gresik.
 So Gresik United was established to replace Petrokimia Putra and Persegres, who once made City of Gresik the champion of Ligina.

 With their fanatical supporters, Ultras Gresik is famous for its noise when the club competes and creativity in its actions.
 Their identity was removed (2012 - 2019) with the addition of the identity Persegres in their first name (Persegres Gresik United) by the management who was said to be an investor at the time. in 2017, they played in 2017 Liga 1 and only managed to finish in the last position of the Liga 1 standings by only collecting 10 points from 34 games (2 wins and 4 draws).
 With that result, Gresik United were relegated to Liga 2.

-In 2018 Liga 2, they again experienced the same thing, where they only finished in 10th place out of 12 teams in the East Region of Liga 2, so they were relegated two seasons in a row to Liga 3.
+In 2018 Liga 2, they again experienced the same thing, where they only finished in 10th place out of 12 teams in the East Region of Liga 2, so they were relegated two consecutive seasons to Liga 3.
 Until the 2021 season, Gresik United are still in the lowest tier of Liga 3. and in the 2021 Liga 3 East Java zone, they finished in 3rd position out of 69 clubs and they qualified for the National Round.